 Begin to incorporate short intervals (seconds to minutes) of barefoot walking around the house while continuing to use minimal shoes walking or on the elliptical.

 Minimalist Running Shoes

 Following the boom of barefoot runners, running shoe companies came up with the Five Fingers shoe, also known as minimal shoes.
-Minimal running shoes are an alternative for runners who want to try barefoot running but also want to protect their feet from dirt, water, rocks and other roads hazards.
+Minimal running shoes are an alternative for runners who want to try barefoot running but also want to protect their feet from dirt, water, rocks, and other road hazards.
 The barely-there nature of the shoes put little between you and the ground, imitating barefoot running so you don’t have to put your vulnerable soles at risk.
-Here again Milind wearing those minimalist shoes.
+Here again, Milind wearing those minimalist shoes.

 Land gently on your forefoot and gradually let the heel come down.

 Stop and let your body heal if you experience pain.